aws-samples/dr-with-eks-efs/README.md

 ```
 ### Step 2 - Define primary region and the EKS cluster name :

-Configure your primary region AWS region codes are listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
-Replace the `AWS-region-code` below with the desired region code that you choose from the link above.
-Replace the `EKS-cluster-name` with a name of your choice.
+Replace the `AWS-region-code` with the desired region code (listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions)) and the `EKS-cluster-name` with a name of your choice.

 ```bash
 export AWS_REGION_PRIMARY=<AWS-region-code>